Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Numerical Discretization Techniques

 \subsection{0D Model Discretization and Integration}

-A spatially averaged \textit{lumped parameter model (0D)} is used to simulate non-linear pharmacokinetic and pharmacodynamic responses (e.g., drug metabolism rate $m$ and cell survival fraction $SF$) that depend on quantities at the tissue level, such as oxygen concentration.
-This model provides input-output curves (e.g., $SF(C_t)$ and $m(C_t)$) that are parameterized and integrated into the larger 3D-1D FEM framework.
-Internally, the 0D model is formulated as a system of \textit{ ordinary differential equations (ODE)}, which account for the time evolution of drug and oxygen concentrations, and the nonlinear dependence of $SF$ on those quantities.
+A spatially averaged \textit{surrogate model (0D)} is used to simulate non-linear pharmacokinetics and pharmacodynamics responses (e.g., drug metabolism rate and cell survival fraction $SF$) that depend on quantities at the tissue level, such as oxygen concentration.
+This model provides input-output curves (e.g., $SF(t)$ and $r(t)$ ) that are parameterized and integrated into the larger 3D-1D FEM framework.
+Internally, the 0D model is formulated as a system of \textit{ ordinary differential equations (ODE)}, which account for the time evolution of drug and oxygen concentrations and the nonlinear dependence of $SF$ on those quantities.
 These ODEs reflect Michaelis-Menten-type kinetics and exponential decay laws for drug action.
 The ODE system is numerically solved using MATLAB's \texttt{ODE Suite}, specifically the \texttt{ode45} solver, which implements a Runge-Kutta (4,5) method with adaptive time-stepping.
-This choice ensures computational efficiency and robustness for the stiff, nonlinear behavior typical of pharmacokinetic and pharmacodynamic models.
-The results of these simulations, that is, the functions $SF(t)$ and $m(t)$ are then used to inform the source terms in the 3D-1D FEM framework.
-This hybrid strategy allows the 3D model to incorporate complex, nonlinear cellular-level dynamics without solving the full set of coupled equations at every spatial node and time step.
+This choice ensures computational efficiency and robustness for the stiff, nonlinear behavior typical of pharmacokinetics and pharmacodynamics models. {Under smoothness assumptions, this scheme achieves a global order of accuracy equal to four, with local error control of order five.} The results of these simulations, that is, the functions $SF(t)$ and $r(t)$ {defined in Eq.s~\eqref{eq:sigmoid_SF} and~\eqref{eq:hyperbolic_r}, respectively}, are then used to inform the source terms in the 3D-1D FEM framework.
+This multiscale strategy allows the 3D model to incorporate complex, nonlinear cellular-level dynamics without solving the full set of coupled equations at every spatial node and time step.